jozes/flutter_map_geojson/README.md

 The parser supports parsing the following geometries:

 - Point - transformed into [Marker]s
+- Circle - transformed into [CircleMarker]s - not part of the spec, but handy to have.
+Specify radius in the properties.
 - Multipoint - transformed into multiple [Marker]s with same ID property
 - LineString - tranformed in [Polyline]
 - MultiLineString - transformed into multiple [Polyline]s